+JUNAVAC NO.JC COCKIN DOM

-- 1. Both Governments continue to do everything in their power to recover illegally held arms and prosecute those who possess them.
+1. Both Governments continue to do everything in their power to recover illegally held arms and prosecute those who possess them.
 The security forces in both jurisdictions have extensive powers in this area.
 But clearly, those efforts alone have not been completely successful.
-The process of decommissioning will be a different and distinct procedure, which can only be based on co-operation designed to secure the removal of all those illegally held arms which have eluded the efforts of the security forces. - 2.
-Because of this need for co-operation, both Governments accept the compromise approach to decommissioning set out in the report of the International Body, which envisages parallel progress on the political and decommissioning tracks - - "[The compromise approach] offers the parties an opportunity to use the process of decommissioning to build confidence one step at a time during negotiations.
-As progress is made on political issues, even modest mutual steps on decommissioning could help create the atmosphere needed for further steps in a progressive pattern of mounting trust and confidence." - 3.
-Flowing from this interdependence, both Governments have prepared legislation of an enabling character, consistent with the approach recommended by the International Body and in order to permit the maximum flexibility for taking forward the decommissioning process.
-The modalities for decommissioning cannot be cut and dried now, but require essential preparatory work in a process capable of building mutual trust and confidence. - 4.
-What the Governments therefore propose is that a clear structure of purposive action should be established to take forward decommissioning alongside political negotiations within the Talks process.
-This would involve the following:
+The process of decommissioning will be a different and distinct procedure, which can only be based on co-operation designed to secure the removal of all those illegally held arms which have eluded the efforts of the security forces.

+2. Because of this need for co-operation, both Governments accept the compromise approach to decommissioning set out in the report of the International Body, which envisages parallel progress on the political and decommissioning tracks -

+"[The compromise approach] offers the parties an opportunity to use the process of decommissioning to build confidence one step at a time during negotiations.
+As progress is made on political issues, even modest mutual steps on decommissioning could help create the atmosphere needed for further steps in a progressive pattern of mounting trust and confidence."

-CONFIDENTIAL
+3. Flowing from this interdependence, both Governments have prepared legislation of an enabling character which will permit the maximum flexibility in taking forward the decommissioning process.
+The modalities for decommissioning and the details of the Commission's resources, powers and privileges cannot be settled until there is agreement on a decommissioning scheme.
+That in turn will require agreement in a process capable of building mutual trust and confidence.

+4. What the Governments therefore propose is that a clear structure of purposive action should be established to take forward decommissioning alongside political negotiations within the Talks process.
+This would involve the following: CONFIDENTIAL

+PDT/1189

+Commitment by both Governments to introduce their ebabling legislation early in the coming ecosion with the aim of getting it enacted as quickly as possible and, in any event, before Christmas.
+That timetable of course secures a supportive Parliamentary climate which is turn would be affected by the degree of constructive engagement in the negotistions as a whole.

+- (11) A commitment which would be binding on all present and future participants to work constructively to implement all aspects of the Report of the International Body, including the compromise approach to decommissioning.
+To be specific, were that commitment to be part of the "acquis" when Sinn Pein entered the Talks process, then the same requirement would apply to them as well. - (111) As the vehicle to secure that implementation, the Governments propose the establishment of a Committee, comprising all the participants in the Talks and chaired by the Independent Chairman of the Plemary.
+[Its membership will also include the Chairman designate of the Independent Commission, to minimise any histus when the Commission is established].
+This Committee would, the Governments believe, provide exactly the right forms to make progress on the lines indicated by the International Body, enabling the participants to commence detailed discussion on decommissioning and maintain ownership of the issue. - (Iv) The Governments understand the concern that, unless specific action is taken, there might be little in the way of practical progress between the establishment of this Committee and the full introduction of the Independent Commission in line with the recommendations of the